 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

 Learning outcomesOn completion of this unit students, will be able to:

-2. explain the major approaches to ending violent conflict and building a lasting peace;
+2. Explain the major approaches to ending violent conflict and building a lasting peace; and

 Graduate attributes2.
 UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries